 The Delft University of Technology students are elevating education through their very own Da Vinci Satellite project.
-Aiming to inspire and engage the youth on the importance of space travel and technology, Hyperion Technologies, an AAC Clyde Space company, are delighted to be hopping on board for the ride.
+Aiming to inspire and engage the youth on the importance of space travel and technology, AAC Hyperion, an AAC Clyde Space company, are delighted to be hopping on board for the ride.
 The Da Vinci Satellite team, led by the Aerospace Engineering Study Association is currently crowdfunding for the satellite launch with the aim to get their satellite to space.
 The main purpose of the project is to engage and inspire young people from across The Netherlands to get involved in space and all the awesome opportunities that can come from it.

 ‘To inspire and enthuse the youth of the Netherlands for technology and space travel, while emphasizing the impact of space travel on our society’ – Da Vinci Satellite project

 Sponsoring the VSV ‘Leonardo da Vinci’ mission with our superb subsystems

 Delft University of Technology is only a stone’s throw away from our Delft premises and in support of aerospace education here in the Netherlands, Hyperion Technologies are sponsoring the project.
 We are sponsoring an integrated Attitude Control System (iACS200) with sun sensors, as well as a payload processor, the CP400.85, for the mission.
 Thanks to the iACS200, the satellite will have the capability to determine and change its orientation in space and point the instrument towards the desired area of interest.
 We are delighted to be involved in such a project, whilst our products gain more flight heritage the project will also increase the visibility of the Netherlands space activities.

 Educating Dutch students one payload at a time